AI Platform as a Working Environment for Different Tasks

 Practical tips:

-One-off generation is an experiment.
+A one-time generation is an experiment.
 Regular generation for specific tasks is a working tool.

 Limits as a constraint, not an obstacle